LordSaac/FastEasyForm/README.md

      Row(ROW_CHECK){

-                setText.text= "Do you like job?" // Add text for the text setText.tag = tagCheck //tag for identification of the row checked = true // Initialize check in false or true
+                setText.text= "Are you like you job?" // Add text for the text setText.tag = "0012" //tag for identification of the row checked = true // Initialize check in false or true

             }